jackpine/collision/_posts/2015-09-01-dangerous-intersections-of-usc.md

 where the cyclist runs the red light to turn left across traffic.
 Pan right and what do you see?

-We're definitely *not* here to blame the victims in cases where safer riding behavior could have prevented an injury.
+We're definitely *not* here to blame the victims in cases where riding behavior could have prevented an injury.
 For one, we don't believe that bikes should always ride like cars drive.
 But this article isn't about "ethically correct cycling behavior."
 For that you can read any number of angry cyclist forum threads.
 Regardless of what is "correct," we want cycling to be safer, and just telling people to "be more careful" is not a very effective strategy.
 Ridazz gonna ride.

-Luckily, we know that behavior and the built environment are inextricably linked.
-For example, though there is a light at 29th & Hoover, maybe it's too long.
+Luckily, we know that behavior and the built environment are inextricably linked, which brings us to our second observation.
+For as many cyclists as there are riding around USC, there is a severe lack of cycling infrastructure.
+Currently there is only an unprotected bike lane on Hoover and some sharrows painted on 28th and 29th.
+We can do better.
+As one of the most cycling dense neighborhoods in Los Angeles, USC presents the perfect opportunity for investing in better infrastructure to protect cyclists and promote safer riding behavior.

+Hoover's bike lane should be separated or at least buffered.
+28th and 29th should be striped to make visible where cyclists will be funneling into Hoover.
+Maybe the light at 29th & Hoover should be shorter.
 What would happen if the intersections at 28th, 29th, and 30th were replaced with roundabouts to promote safer traffic mixing and lower speeds in intersections?
 Hoover terminates into Jefferson just one block south of 30th anyway - automobiles don't need to be traveling fast here.
-There are existing design options available to make cycling safer.
+There are plenty of existing design options available to make cycling safer near USC.

 ## What Next?

-When we began our analysis looking across all of LA, it was clear that there were intersections with inordinately high number of cyclist injuries.
+When we began our analysis looking across all of LA, it became clear that there were intersections with inordinately high number of cyclist injuries.
 This is sometimes due to a higher volume of cyclists and sometimes a lack of adequate cycling infrastructure in these neighborhoods.

 In particular USC and the Vermont corridor are ripe for safer mobility infrastructure like bike lanes and traffic calming.
 But beyond these clusters,